DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.5.4 Privilege escalation (e.g. managed service accounts, use of usdo, minimizing its use)
     - Privilege escalation refers to any situation that gives users more privileges than they should have
     - Attackers use privilege escalation techniques to gain elevated privileges
-    - **Horizontal privilege escalation**: gives an attacker similar privileges as the first compromised user, but from other accounts
+    - 🍍**Horizontal privilege escalation**: gives an attacker similar privileges as the first compromised user, but from other accounts
-    - **Vertical privilege escalation**: provides an attacker with significantly greater privileges
+    - 🍍**Vertical privilege escalation**: provides an attacker with significantly greater privileges
         - e.g. after compromising a regular user’s account an attacker can use vertical privilege escalation techniques to gain administrator privileges on the user’s computer
         - the attacker can then use horizontal privilege escalation techniques to access other computers in the network
         - this horizontal privilege escalation throughout the network is AKA **lateral movement**